2025 Ohio Bobcats football team: at Eastern Michigan

 The Bobcats took their first lead when the ensuing drive ended with 14-yard touchdown pass from Parker Navarro to Chase Hendricks early in the fourth quarter.
-Ohio’s defense forced another three-and-out but their next drive ended with EMU’s defense doing the same.
+Ohio's defense forced another three-and-out but their next drive ended with EMU's defense doing the same.
 Eastern Michigan took over at their own 19 and a few plays later a Kim was stripped of the ball by Puis Odjugo and it was recovered by linebacker Charlie Christopher.
 Ohio could not capitalize as their offense stalled and Brack Peacock's 35-yard field goal attempt missed badly to the left.
-Ohio’s defense held EMU to 3 plays again.
+Ohio's defense held EMU to 3 plays again.
 Ohio took control with a long, 69-yard drive.
 The drive was highlighted by hard-running from Sieh Bangura, who had a 22-yard and a 33-yard runs and a 2-yard touchdown run to put the Bobcats ahead 28–14 with 2:15 left.
-The Eagle’s hurry-up offense quickly yielded a touchdown in just four plays with the possession ending in a 17-yard touchdown pass from Kim to Devereaux with 1:39 remaining.
+The Eagle's hurry-up offense quickly yielded a touchdown in just four plays with the possession ending in a 17-yard touchdown pass from Kim to Devereaux with 1:39 remaining.
 The onside kick was recovered by the Bobcats who ran out the clock.

-Ohio’s offense generated a total of 487 yards to EMU’s 371, controlling the tempo and possession for over 35 minutes of the game.
+Ohio's offense generated a total of 487 yards to EMU's 371, controlling the tempo and possession for over 35 minutes of the game.
 Parker Navarro had a career-best day through the air as he threw for 315 yards and two touchdowns in route to winning his second MAC Offensive Player of the Week Award on the season.
 Sieh Bangura led the team with 100 rushing yards and two touchdowns on the ground.
 The Bobcats amassed a total of 172 rushing yards, with Navarro contributing 63 yards on the ground as well.
 Chase Hendricks again led the Bobcats receivers with 10 catches for 112 yards and two touchdowns.
-It was his sixth 100 yard performance in the first eight games.
+It was his sixth 100-yard performance in the first eight games.
 Rodney Harris II also crossed the 100-yard receiving mark, hauling in six passes for 103 yards.
-Nickelback Jalen Thomeson led Bobcat tacklers with 11 while linebacker Charlie Christoper contributed 10 tackles and a fumble recovery.
+Nickelback Jalen Thomeson led Bobcat tacklers with 11 while linebacker Charlie Christopher contributed 10 tackles and a fumble recovery.
 Eastern Michigan quarterback Noah Kim threw for 259 yards and two touchdowns in the loss.
 Nick Devereaux was the Eagles leading receiver, catching five passes for 121 yards and both Eagles’ receiving touchdowns.
 Dontae McMillian rushed for 49 yards.
 Bryce Llewellyn led all tacklers with 13.